Consistency of the dynamical high-scale type-I seesaw mechanism: The majoron completion

 We now consider the type-I seesaw extensions of the Standard Model, in which lepton number is promoted to a spontaneously broken symmetry within the \SM gauge framework~\cite{Chikashige:1980ui,Schechter:1981cv}.
-In addition to the right-handed neutrinos $\nu_{R}$ we add a complex singlet $\sigma$ carrying two units of lepton number.
+In addition to the right-handed neutrinos $\nu_{R}$ we add a complex scalar singlet $\sigma$ carrying two units of lepton number.
+The relevant Lagrangian is given by